Data protection policy

 - The company provides training to help you understand your responsibilities.

-- Request help from CEO if you are unsure about any aspect of data protection.
+- Request help from CTO if you are unsure about any aspect of data protection.

 The following rules describe how and where personal data should be stored.

 Personal data should be stored electronically, be protected from unauthorised access, accidental deletion and malicious hacking attempts: